Pandaqi/Pandaqi-Studio/pandaqi-studio-dev/content/naivigation/visit/swerving-spaceships/rules/_index.md

 * **Space Station**: enter this tile to repair 2 damage.
 Then remove the tile and replace with the top one from the deck.
 * **Moon**: when visiting, collect this tile and replace with a new one from the deck.
 You may also  _rearrange_ the planets or planet properties.

-If you have a planet property requiring a resource, make sure that resource is actually part of the map.
+If you have a planet property requiring a resource, make sure that resource is actually part of the starting map.

 Add the following vehicle cards
 * **Hyper**: move to one edge of the map ( = one end of your row or column)

-@TODO: IMAGE EXAMPLE
+{{< rules-image src="expansion_trade_tech.webp" alt="Examples of how to use all the new tiles/cards in the Trade expansion." >}}

 {{% /rules-block %}}